Teens with ASD: College

 “The average co-op student graduates with 18 months of experience from time spent in five to seven paid positions.
 That's more than impressive to potential employers, and it's the reason why more than 60 percent of co-op students nationally accept permanent jobs from their co-op employers.
 Perhaps even more impressive is the fact that 95 percent of co-op students find jobs immediately upon graduation.”
 National Commission for Cooperative Education

-A note about SSI, co-op earnings, and working
+A note about SSI and co-op earnings

 - Name of occupation